 What’s Next for the Housing Market?

 After what looked set to be a terrible year for the post-Brexit housing market we have seen tentative signs of recovery.
 Recently the housing market in England and Wales has seen promising growth, putting the average house price at £300,169.
 This is a 3.1% growth since January 2016 and should inspire some confidence in homeowners and investors alike.
-There has been much uncertainty in the future of the UK housing marketplace since the nation voted ‘Leave’ in June last year, following an equally disruptive increased levy on stamp duty.
+There has been much uncertainty in the future of the UK housing marketplace since the nation voted ‘Leave the eu’ in June last year, following an equally disruptive increased levy on stamp duty.

 Brexit house prices in London

-However, the actual effects of Brexit were soon realised and capitalised on; the drop in house prices in London’s most costly boroughs welcomed a host of foreign investors who were after a cheap slice of the London property market.
+However, the actual effects of Brexit were soon realised and capitalised on; the drop in UK house prices in London’s most costly boroughs welcomed a host of foreign investors who were after a cheap slice of the London property market.
 This has led to the first rise we have seen in 9 months, with year-on-year growth reaching 1.2% and the average house price reaching £598,001.
 This was largely due to house price growth in affordable areas such as Barking and Dagenham, however, there was also development in higher-end markets.
 Wandsworth saw a 3.3% rise and Kensington and Chelsea sat at 2.7% rise in house price.

 Brexit housing market overall